Sweeta-Selvan/Stage3/Trajectory.md

 **6\.
 Macrophages at 3 dpi — immune activation similar to T cytotoxic cells**

-By 3 dpi you observed **alveolar macrophages**, which correlates with:
+By 3 dpi I observed **alveolar macrophages**, which correlates with:

 * recruitment of immune cells
 * activation of **T cytotoxic** pathways